| International Handbook on the Economics of Corruption, Volume 2

 Due to its clandestine nature, most of what we understand about corruption comes from survey evidence and self-reported perceptions of corruption: this limits both the range of questions that can be asked and the precision of answers that can be provided.
 This chapter proposes a new lens to understand corruption, using internal records collected from firms that pay bribes.
 We examine widespread corruption in three industries in an Asian developing country: procurement, pharmaceutical sales, and construction.
 Using data of real bribes, we provide new estimates of corruption and study its relationship with organizational ownership.

 Crime and Corruption;

 Cole, Shawn A., and Anh Tran.
 "Evidence from the Firm: A New Approach to Understanding Corruption."
-In International Handbook on the Economics of Corruption, edited by Susan Rose-Ackerman, 408–427.
-Edward Elgar Publishing, 2006.
+Chap.
+14 in International Handbook on the Economics of Corruption, Volume 2, edited by Susan Rose-Ackerman and Tina Soreide, 408–427.
+Edward Elgar Publishing, 2012.